Install Jaeger Helmchart in Azure Kubernetes Services (AKS)

 Here’s the corrected and aligned configuration:

-1. Enable Cassandra as Storage for Jaeger
+1. Disable Cassandra Storage for Jaeger

 # before